-The MAPPED_SKY_SCI_MXU also includes the identified cosmic ray signal in case the cosmic rays removal is requested (see configuration parameter --cosmics, Section 9.9.3, page 114).
+The MAPPED_SKY_SCI_MXU also includes the identified cosmic ray signal in case the cosmic rays removal is requested (see configuration parameter --cosmics, Section 9.9.3, page 120).

-Configuration parameters directly affecting this product are --skymedian, --skyglobal, --skylocal, --cosmics, --time_normalise, --startwavelength and --endwavelength.
+Configuration parameters directly affecting this product are --skymedian, --skyglobal, --skylocal, and -- cosmics.

-Configuration parameters having significant impact are --skyalign, --flux, and --flatfield.
+Configuration parameters having significant impact are --skyalign and --flatfield.

-OBJECT_TABLE_SCI_MXU: This table is an expansion of the input SLIT_LOCATION_MXU table (see page 97), where the positions and the extraction spatial intervals of the detected objects are also included.45 This table is produced only if any kind of sky subtraction is requested, otherwise no object detection or extraction is attempted.
-The object table columns are the following:
+OBJECT_TABLE_SCI_MXU: This table is an expansion of the input SLIT_LOCATION_MXU table (see page 102), where the positions and the extraction spatial intervals of the detected objects are also included.42 This table is produced only if any kind of sky subtraction is requested, otherwise no object detection or extraction is attempted.
+The object table columns are the following43:

-slit_id: Slit identification number. xtop: x CCD position of central wavelength from top end of slit. ytop: y CCD position of central wavelength from top end of slit. xbottom: x CCD position of central wavelength from bottom end of slit. ybottom: y CCD position of central wavelength from bottom end of slit. position: First row of the rectified images (MAPPED_ALL_SCI_MXU and MAPPED_SCI_MXU) containing the rectified slit spectrum.
-Image rows are counted from bottom, starting from 0. length: Number of rows in rectified images including the slit spectrum. object_1, object_2,: Detected objects positions in the rectified images. start_1, start_2,: Start position of the extraction interval for each object. end_1, end_2,: End position of the extraction interval for each object. row_1, row_2,: Row number of the REDUCED_SCI_MXU image containing the extracted object spectrum.
+slit_id: xtop: ytop: xbottom: ybottom: position: length: object_1, object_2,: start_1, start_2,: end_1, end_2,: row_1, row_2,: Slit identification number. x CCD position of central wavelength from top end of slit. y CCD position of central wavelength from bottom end of slit. x CCD position of central wavelength from bottom end of slit. y CCD position of central wavelength from bottom end of slit.
+First row of the rectified images (MAPPED_ALL_SCI_MXU and MAPPED_SCI_MXU) containing the rectified slit spectrum.
 Image rows are counted from bottom, starting from 0.
+Number of rows in rectified images including the slit spectrum.
+Detected objects positions in the rectified images.
+Start position of the extraction interval for each object.
+End position of the extraction interval for each object.
+Row number of the REDUCED_SCI_MXU image containing the extracted object spectrum.
+Image rows are counted from bottom, starting from 0.
+The sources themselves are numbered from the top to the bottom of the detector.
+If more than starting from 0.
+The sources themselves are numbered ra_1, dec_1, ra_2, dec_2 ...Sky coordinates of the extracted spectra.
+See 10.12 for more details about the coordinate computation.